lucas42Paris/Inception/README.md

 🇺🇸

-Inception is a system administration project introducing to Docker 🐋 The goal of the project is to set up a mini-infrastructure configured in a virtual machine, and which uses different services: NGINX, WordPress and MariaDB.
+Inception is a system administration project introducing to Docker.
+The goal of the project is to set up a mini-infrastructure configured in a virtual machine, and which uses different services: NGINX, WordPress and MariaDB.

 Each service will have to run in its own container, which will then be linked via a docker-compose.yml file (called by our Makefile).